plang85/plang85.github.io/_posts/2017-12-20-ci-numerical-apps.md

 Ideally the CI system of your choice supports pipeline definition in some standardized file format like yaml.
 In this case, it's often easy to write a helper to run the same instructions locally.
 If not, shell scripts are the way to go, with ideally a single call from the CI system.

-If building on Linux, use `ninja` instead of `make`, if only for the advantage of not having to specify the number of jobs to run in parallel.
-This will make swapping agents and playing with different instaces on cloud VMs easier.

 ### Success criteria

 The bad news here is that we can only screw this up.
 If defined too loosely, your customers will loose confidence in your product if their results change unacceptably (very subjective) every other update.
 If defined to tightly, you will end up living a OS kernel developers life under the no regression mantra, and seriosly impede agile approaches to development.
 It may increase the pressure to get things right the first time to unhealthy levels, and may stall development.
 It may lead to having maintain different options and implementation variants, which again will stall development pace through immense maintenance burden.
 Success criteria for CI tests have the potential to make or break your product and development approach.